-The ASAv has been fully and transparently integrated into the fabric of the next-generation ACI data center architecture.
+The appliance has been fully and transparently integrated into the fabric of the next-generation Application Centric Infrastructure data center architecture.
+For those deployments, the Cisco Application Policy Infrastructure Controller provides a single point of control for both network and security management.
+It can provision the appliance’s security as a service, manage policy, and monitor the entire network and security environment for a unified view.
 This approach removes the limitations of traditional network-oriented security solutions, allowing for significantly streamlined provisioning.

 In the ACI topology-independent environment, ASAv services are managed as a pool of security resources.
 These resources can be selected and attached to specific applications or transactions to provide dynamic, scalable, policy-based security.